-We are alway curious about the world that beneath under the deep sea.
-As for 21st century, we are much more familiar with the sea, thanks to technology.
-We know about the fishes and the sea creatures that lives under the sea.
+We are always curious about the world that beneath under the deep sea.
+As for the 21st century, we are much more familiar with the sea, thanks to technology.
+We know about the fishes and the sea creatures that live under the sea.
 But what about the world that lies into deep oceans.

 10. Goblin Shark

 It is a living Fossils that dwells in sea depths greater than 3330 feet.
 Its noticeable characteristic is super elongated snout and terrifying protruding jaw like an ” Alien ” movies, ultimately arm with hundred graded needle-like teeth.

 Although it is an efficient predator, it moves slowly, and that is why its hunting strategy is to wait until the prey is unaware.
 Their feeding based mainly on migratory fish suggests that many of the activities of this species occur during the nights or mornings.

 This multiple tube footed sea creature has a close relation to the sea cucumber.
 Except that this Cucumber is locomotion driven.
 Often found in a large group, this Sea Pig used hydraulic pumps that fill its legs with water to absorb Organic food that has fallen to the floor from the Ocean surface.

 The average sea pig has a flat, oval body, with a length ranging from 5 to 10 cm (2 to 4 inches).
 The mouth is surrounded by ten feeding tentacles, and they have five to seven pairs of feet that are usedÂ exclusively for walking on the sea bottom.